Packet Loss Test

 Packet loss is measured as a percentage of total packets sent.
 While that sounds small, the impact is disproportionate - TCP-based applications (websites, file downloads) respond by slowing down dramatically to retransmit lost data, and real-time applications (VoIP, gaming) simply skip the missing data, causing audible glitches or visual lag.

-How this test works
+How does this packet loss test work?

 This test sends 40 sequential HTTP probes to the nearest test server.
-Each probe has a 2-second timeout — if no response arrives within that window, the packet is counted as lost.
+Each probe has a 2-second timeout - If no response arrives within that window, the packet is counted as lost.
 The result is the percentage of probes that failed or timed out.

 What causes packet loss?

-• Wi-Fi interference — the most common cause; radio signal competition causes corrupted packets that are discarded
+• Wi-Fi interference - The most common cause; radio signal competition causes corrupted packets that are discarded

-• Faulty cables or connectors — a partially damaged Ethernet cable causes bit errors
+• Faulty cables or connectors - A partially damaged Ethernet cable causes bit errors

-• Router or switch overload — consumer hardware drops packets when its internal buffers fill during heavy traffic
+• Router or switch overload - Consumer hardware drops packets when its internal buffers fill during heavy traffic

-• ISP congestion — upstream links at the ISP become saturated during peak hours
+• ISP congestion - Upstream links at the ISP become saturated during peak hours

-• VPN congestion — a saturated or distant VPN server drops packets before they reach their destination
+• VPN congestion - A saturated or distant VPN server drops packets before they reach their destination

-How to fix packet loss
+How do I fix packet loss?

 For a systematic approach, see our slow internet troubleshooting guide or our Wi-Fi improvement guide.